 On 3 October, the South Australian city became Cathay Pacific’s 40th destination.
 The service was operated initially by a Boeing 747, a big plane for a new route, but then this was a weekly service at first.
 The aircraft touched down on a day marked by – count them – 18 hours of sunshine.

 Adelaide’s predominantly clear blue skies are ideal for novice flyers, something that Flight Training Adelaide has been trading on since 1982 – but it was not until 1994 that Cathay Pacific sent its first group of would-be pilots there to learn the theory and practicalities of flying.
-To date, around 1,800 Cathay Pacific and Cathay Dragon pilots have spent time in Adelaide learning their craft – more than half of the airlines’ flight crew.
+To date, around 1,800 Cathay Pacific pilots have spent time in Adelaide learning their craft – more than half of the airlines’ flight crew.

 Adelaide flight frequencies have increased, too.
 In July, Cathay Pacific started a fifth weekly service, operated by an Airbus A330.
 Its commitment to the city also extends to being a sporting and cultural ambassador: the airline is a partner of Port Adelaide, one of the city’s two Aussie Rules Football teams.